AdityaM24/Linkedin-Jobs-Analysis/README.md

-# Linkedin-Jobs-Analysis
+# Business Context

-The objective of this analysis is to gain insights into job postings on LinkedIn and understand patterns and trends related to job availability, application counts, contract types, experience levels, and sector distribution.
+In today's dynamic job market, businesses and job seekers alike are striving to stay ahead of emerging trends and evolving preferences.
+Leveraging LinkedIn's extensive job posting data provides a valuable opportunity to gain a deep understanding of job market dynamics and to make data-driven decisions that can impact both recruitment strategies and career planning.